-- It acts as a control device to the management. - It also helps the management to take various corrective decisions such as fixation of price, make-orbuy decisions etc. which will be more beneficial to the firm.
+- It also helps the management to make proper valuations of inventory e.g. Work-in- progress, and finished products. - It acts as a control device to the management. - It also helps the management to take various corrective decisions such as fixation of price, make-orbuy decisions etc. which will be more beneficial to the firm.

-13.1.4 Advantages of Standard Costing
+11.1.4 Advantages of Standard Costing